nuxt/content/docs/content/en/themes/docs.md

         "langAttribute": "language"
     }
     ```
-  - If you use i18n, make sure the `code` attribute of your i18n locale is the same as your `langAttribute` keys in Algolia's docsearch-config.
+  - If you use `i18n`, make sure the `<langAttribute>` is the same as the html lang selector in the config (defaults to `language`).
+  - Take a look at the [@nuxt/content](https://github.com/algolia/docsearch-configs/blob/master/configs/nuxtjs_content.json) docsearch config for an example.

 ### Example